kingsep11/sample/spring-boot-interview-questions_2.md

           <version>2.1.4.RELEASE</version>
       </parent>

-      alternate option using dependency management
+      alternate option configuring spring-boot dependencies if we do not want to inherit from parent POM

       <dependencyManagement>
           <dependencies>